Triassurus

-Triassurus is an extinct genus of amphibian, and the oldest member of Caudata (salamanders and close relalatives).
+Triassurus is an extinct genus of amphibian, and the oldest member of Caudata (salamanders and close relatives).
 It is known from the Middle to Upper Triassic (Ladinian-Carnian) aged Madygen Formation in Kyrgyzstan.
 The type species is T. sixtelae.

 Description

 The holotype specimen is a partial and poorly preserved skeleton (PIN-2584/10), including the skull.
 Holotype specimen had tiny skull just 3.8 mm long, but it was probably a larva: the neural arches of the vertebrae were still paired and no vertebral centers show any degree of ossification.
 The skull closely resembles that of current salamanders, especially as regards the long space in the joint of the maxillary bones and the lack of bone connection between the pterygoid and the maxilla.
 There were about 20 presacral vertebrae, while the legs were small.
 In 2020, a more complete adult specimen (FG 596/V/20) with 11 mm long skull was described.